 To connect: Push and turn - it's coupled at full flow

-To disconnect: Turn and pull - it's released, no spillage
+To disconnect: Turn and pull - it's released, with no spillage

 The coupling process is quite simple.
 Align the coupler with the adapter's notches, then put the coupler onto the adapter and rotate above 100 degrees.
 This process secures the connection, forms a self-seal, and opens the internal valves to allow full flow with little pressure loss.
 The dual poppet design cutoff mechanism safely seals liquids and gases behind the valve, minimizing emissions as well as the risk of an LNG fluid spill.